-Over the past few years, I have developed my own strategies to get more veggies in: green smoothie, zucchini noodles, cauliflower “rice”and cooking/prepping in large batches.
+Over the past few years, I have developed my own strategies to get more veggies in: green smoothie, zucchini noodles with chicken, cauliflower rice recipes and cooking/prepping in large batches.
 I frankly don’t know who has time to make a fun salad every day?!
 Instagram accounts?!
 On social media everyone seems perfect.

 Cauliflower “rice” is not more than finely ground head of cauliflower in a food processor.
 If you want to eat clean you need to own a food processor.
-I use it constantly to make my own organic ground meat, protein balls, granola bars, pie and cauliflower “rice”.
+I use it constantly to make my own organic ground meat, recipes like no bake peanut butter pie and Thai cauliflower rice.
 I own this food processor but I’ve seen many of my readers buying this more affordable version with good reviews.

 Cauliflower “rice” holds its shape perfectly.
 On the left is raw “rice” and on the right is sautéed for 3 minutes “rice”.

 To flavour this chicken, cauliflower rice and beas I used Mina Harissa sauce because it is so easy to use and is full of flavour.
 Just a few tablespoons replace a bazillion of different spices.
 And I like simplicity.
 2 tablespoons make a kid friendly version but you can add more if you like.
 You can purchase Mina at Whole foods, Dean & DeLuca, Stop & Shop, Harris Teeter, The Fresh Market, Vons, H.E.B and Fairway.
 You can also find it online on Amazon and Vitacost.